Before you start

 - % Compromised: Share of the session where signals were detected.

-- Categories Triggered: Which detection types were activated.
+- Categories Triggered: How many detection categories fired.

-- Severity Breakdown: High, medium, and low signal counts with percentage of session and duration for each.
+- Severity Breakdown: High, medium, and low counts, with percentage of session and duration for each.

 - Cheating Timeline: A visual timeline of when flags occurred across the interview.

-- By Category: Category name, severity, breach count, percentage of session, and duration.
+- By Category: Each triggered category with severity, breach count, percentage of session, and duration.

-- High confidence: Worth a careful look, not confirmation of cheating.
+- High: Worth a careful look — still not confirmation of cheating.

-- Medium confidence: Check context, such as question difficulty, nerves, or environment.
+- Medium: Check context, such as question difficulty, nerves, or environment.

-- Low confidence: Often lighting, angle, movement, or a one-off glitch.
+- Low: Often lighting, angle, movement, or a one-off glitch.

 What cheat detection does not do